Bachelor of Economics: Top Courses and Careers

 Responsibilities

 As a financial risk analyst, your responsibilities will include making recommendations for risk coverage, strategies for minimising the risks and increasing profits for the organisation.
-You have to continuously monitor and look out for any kind of possible risks for the organization.
+You have to continuously monitor and look out for any kind of possible risks for the organisation.

 Skills Needed